NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/HTXIC Reversing 101.md

 This is due to the use of Confuser by the authors, which we have identified earlier.
 This technique is also commonly used by malware authors if they want to hinder analysis efforts.
 For this challenge, more specifically, it is `ConfuserEx v1.0.0` which was used to obfuscate the binary.
 To solve this, we could use [de4dot](https://github.com/de4dot/de4dot) to clean up the binary.

+Just clone the GitHub and compile it, or grab a release on the internet.
+Then just run the command:
 ```
 PS C:\Users\Alice\Desktop > de4dot-x64.exe .\TicTacToe.exe